How To Announce Your New Business (and steal my actual email!)

 👉 Let me ask you an important question: Would you rather get the word out about your business and make a (great) living, or would you rather keep it to yourself?
 If you keep it to yourself, no one will know about it, you won’t get your first few clients, and it’ll be difficult to get that traction you’ve been after.

 I get it.
-When I was working in my corporate job and put a stake in the ground, declaring I was ready to start my business, I reached out to family and friends.
+When I was working at my corporate job and putting a stake in the ground, declaring I was ready to start my business, I reached out to family and friends.
 You may be wondering why you’d do this.
 Here are some excellent reasons:

 These are all excellent ways to get used to feeling confident and completely natural when you talk about your business.